Erasmo Wong Lu

-Erasmo Wong Lu Vega is a Peruvian civil engineer and businessman.
+Erasmo Jesús Rolando Wong Lu Vega is a Peruvian civil engineer and businessman.
 He is the current owner of Willax Televisión and the Shopping Centers Lima Plaza Norte and Mall del Sur.

 Early life and education

 Erasmo Wong Lu, a Chinese Peruvian, was born in Lima in 1943.
 He was son of Erasmo Wong Chiang, a Chinese immigrant and entrepreneur and Angela Lu Vega, who owned a corner store-grocery and bazaar in the district of San Isidro in Lima.
 His father arrived in Peru at the age of eleven.
 As a child, Wong was kept busy with piano, accordion, shorthand and typing lessons.
 He lived in an apartment in the upper class San Isidro District, he helped his parents along with his brothers in the family store and attended the private school Colegio San Andrés.

-For his university education, Wong graduated with a civil engineering degree from the Universidad Nacional de Ingenieria and earned postgraduate degrees in management from the University of Piura.
+For his university education, Wong graduated with a civil engineering degree from Universidad Nacional de Ingenieria and earned postgraduate degrees in management from University of Piura.